MarkusG/modded-minecraft-notes/common/transitioning-from-1.7.10-to-1.10.2.md

 ## Actually Additions - Drill ##

-Actually Additions' drill is a highly versatile mining tool.
+Actually Additions' drill is a highly versatile mining tool that runs off of RF.
 It mines pickaxe/shovel blocks at a high speed (even higher with upgrades).
-It has a modular upgrade system which allows for hot-swapping out of the following upgrades (augments):
+It has a modular upgrade system which allows for hot-swapping out of the following upgrades (augments) which increase RF usage:

 * Speed 1, 2, 3
 * Silk Touch